-Introductory and historical definition, data, conceptual distinction between School and Educational Psychology, definition of the role and specialty of the School psychologist.
+Introductory and historical data, conceptual definition, distinction between School and Educational Psychology, definition of the role and specialty of the School psychologist.
 Students with special educational needs.
 Theories of Cognitive Development and Intelligence.
-Learning difficulties: conceptual identification, classification, etiology.
+Learning conceptual identification, classification, difficulties: etiology.
 Cognitive, metacognitive and psychosocial characteristics of children with learning difficulties.
 Assessment, intervention and support issues for children with learning disabilities.
 Concepts of Self-perception, Self-esteem and their dimensions.
 Crisis management in the school community.
 Mental resilience in the school context.
 Promoting a positive psychological climate in the classroom and school.
-Prevention and intervention in the school community: The example of Social and Emotional Education in School as a program to promote children's mental health, well-being and learning (eg, communication skills, self-esteem, emotion conflict situations, management, resolution, stress multiculturalism).
-The class Interpersonal as a group. relationship improvement programs.
+Prevention and intervention in the school community: The example of Social and Emotional Education in School as a program to promote children's mental health, well-being and learning (eg, communication skills, selfesteem, emotion management, conflict resolution, stress situations, multiculturalism).
+The class as a group.
+Interpersonal relationship improvement programs.
 The personality, qualities and stress of teachers.
 Interpersonal Relationships and Mental Health.